NextronSystems/analysis-cockpit-manual/setup/components.rst

 Requirements
 ~~~~~~~~~~~~

-The installation of the ASGARD Analysis Cockpit requires
+The installation of the Analysis Cockpit requires
 the following:

-- A valid license file for the ASGARD Analysis Cockpit
+- A valid license file for the Analysis Cockpit
 - A configured FQDN (with some exceptions, see :ref:`setup/components:valid fqdn`)
 - Internet access during installation (see :ref:`setup/components:connectivity check`)